 School Nurses are a Vital Part of the Student’s Healthcare Team

-- School nurses work collaboratively with parents and physicians to plan the care of the student while in school.
+- work collaboratively with parents and physicians to plan the care of the student while in school.

-- School nurses are better prepared and educated than lay staff to assess-monitor-detect injury and illness, and to monitor disease outbreaks in the student population.
+- are better prepared and educated than lay staff to assess-monitor-detect injury and illness, and to monitor disease outbreaks in the student population.

-- School nurses provide the competent caring hands and a confident calming voice which bring immediate comfort to a frightened child who is ill or injured.
+- provide the competent caring hands and a confident calming voice which bring immediate comfort to a frightened child who is ill or injured.

-- Approximately 1 in 20 children (about 1 per classroom) have a chronic medical condition that requires skilled supervision.
+- are in direct support of the school's first mission to efficiently educate every child.
+Approximately 1 in 20 children (about 1 per classroom) have a chronic medical condition that requires skilled supervision.
 Burdening the classroom teacher with the added responsibility of monitoring children's health status distracts that teacher from teaching, contributes to teacher burn-out, and is not in the best interest of the children.
-A school nurse is in direct support of the school's first mission to efficiently educate every child.

-- The School Nurse is often the only healthcare provider seen by many students with social inequality
+- are often the only healthcare provider seen by many students with social inequality.

-- School nurses provide services required by Section 504 and IDEIA (Individuals With Disabilities Education Improvement Act), including medical advisory services, participating as a member of the 504/IEP teams, and educating staff.
+- provide services required by Section 504 and the Individuals with Disabilities Education Improvement Act (IDEIA), including medical advisory services, participating as a member of the 504/Individualized Education Program (IEP) teams, and educating staff.

-- School Nurses assist in meeting student accommodations required for Free and Appropriate Public Education (FAPE).
+- assist in meeting student accommodations required for Free and Appropriate Public Education (FAPE).